-Colonel (GS) Laurent Currit, Head of Defence and Diplomacy at the GCSP interviews Dr Jean-Marc Rickli, Head of Global Risk and Resilience at the GCSP as he provides a “Perspective on Global and Emerging Risk.”
+Colonel (GS) Laurent Currit, Head of Defence and Diplomacy at the GCSP interviews Dr Jean-Marc Rickli, Head of Global and Emerging Risks at the GCSP as he provides a “Perspective on Global and Emerging Risk.”

 Colonel (GS) Laurent Currit: Hello again, we have the pleasure today to welcome Dr Jean-Marc Rickli from the GCSP in Geneva, he kindly accepted to make some comments about the Global Risk Report and share some of his experience with us.
 Good morning.
 Jean-Marc, you are the global risk and resilience specialist of the GCSP.
 And you've been involved in reviewing the WEF Global Risk Report for many years.
 What were the main highlights of report during all these years?

 Dr Jean-Marc Rickli: So what you have to understand is that the Global Risk Report from the World Economic Forum is not so much a report about the risks that are about to come but the perception of the risk by decision makers of the previous year.
 So it's not so much a tool to guide you for your thinking about risk, but much more fantastic tool to understand how decision makers perceived risk over the years and what we've seen is that since early 2010, the risk related to Environment and Climate Change has really topped the agenda of decision makers.

 Colonel (GS) Laurent Currit: Jean-Marc, the WEF has been publishing the Global Risk Report every year since 2005 and it shows the mutual effects of global risks.
 What is the definition of global risk?